 Models and Fields¶

-The heart of Redis OM's object mapping, validation, and querying features is a
+The heart of Redis OM's object mapping, validation, and persistence features is a

 pair of declarative models: HashModel and JsonModel.
-Both models work
+Both models provide

 HashModel vs. JsonModel¶